Maximising the DUNE early physics output with current experiments: Role of the Near Detector in reducing systematics

-where the right-hand side denotes the correlated combination as described in Appendix~\ref{app:syst}.
+where the right-hand side denotes the correlated combination as described in ~\ref{app:syst}.
+The $\vec{\pi}_{\rm eff}$ thus computed can be used in future simulations as the reduced set of systematic errors because of the presence of the ND.
+We have chosen typical values of systematic errors for the detector: $\nu_e$ appearance signal normalization error of 2.5\%, $\nu_\mu$ disappearance signal normalization error of 7.5\%, $\nu_e$ appearance background normalization error of 10\% and $\nu_\mu$ disappearance background normalization error of 15\%.
+The tilt error is taken as 2.5\% in both appearance and disappearance channels.
+The first four numbers constitute $\vec{\pi}$, as labeled in the figure.
+We find that the tilt errors have a very small effect in this particular analysis, and we fix them to the value specified above.
 The result of the computation is shown in Fig.~\ref{fig:syst2}, for the case of hierarchy determination.
-We have chosen typical values of systematic errors for the detector: $\nu_e$ appearance signal norm error of 2.5\%, $\nu_\mu$ disappearance signal norm error of 7.5\%, $\nu_e$ appearance background norm error of 10\% and $\nu_\mu$ disappearance background norm error of 15\%.
-The tilt error is taken as 2.5\% in both appearance and disappearance channels.
-The first four numbers constitute $\vec{\pi}$, as labelled in the figure.
-We have not varied the tilt errors in this particular analysis because their effect on overall results is quite small.
-The sensitivity of FD+ND obtained using these numbers, are matched by an FD setup with effective errors as follows: $\nu_e$ appearance signal norm error of 1\%, $\nu_\mu$ disappearance signal norm error of 1\%, $\nu_e$ appearance background norm error of 5\% and $\nu_\mu$ disappearance background norm error of 5\%.
+The sensitivity of FD+ND obtained using these numbers, are matched by an FD setup with effective errors as follows: $\nu_e$ appearance signal normalization error of 1\%, $\nu_\mu$ disappearance signal normalization error of 1\%, $\nu_e$ appearance background normalization error of 5\% and $\nu_\mu$ disappearance background normalization error of 5\%.
 Similar results are obtained in the case of octant and CP sensitivity also.
-Thus, inclusion of the near detector brings the systematic errors down to 13-50\% of their original value.
+Thus, inclusion of the ND brings the systematic errors down to 13-50\% of their original value.
 These results are summarized in Table~\ref{tab:systresults}.
+Note that the numbers presented in Table ~\ref{tab:systresults} are indicative assuming the systematic uncertainties are energy independent.
+However, the improvement in the systematic uncertainties in the actual analysis incorporate this energy dependence due to a full bin-by-bin analysis of the ND data.